NorthWest Highlands

 After you’ve completed this short detour to the gorge, you’ll board private transportation to your next destination: a short but awesome hike up a wild glen to Gruinard Bay and the Eas Dubh falls.
 Can you tire of seeing too many incredible waterfalls in the Scottish highlands?
 We think not!

-Your destination for tonight is Gairloch, not far from the bay and falls you just visited.
+Your destination for tonight is the Myrtlebank Hotel in Gairloch, not far from the bay and falls you just visited.
 After checking into your hotel, you’ll have some time to relax or explore before tonight’s group dinner.

 Accommodation: Myrtlebank Hotel, Gairloch